uodbooks/uodbooks.github.io/about/README.md

 ## Disclaimer cum Statement of Purpose
 ### (This is tentative; subject to reconstitution)
-#### The organisation is NOT affiliated to the college/university and IS an independent project organisation.<br>
+#### The organisation is NOT affiliated to the University of Delhi and IS an independent project organisation.<br>
-<i>Initiated</i> and <i>maintained</i> by the junior members of the college, open to everyone, the site mainly hosts <b>prescribed books</b>, <b>course notes</b> for the various course(s) <b><u>(subject to availability of volunteers of the specific discipline)</u></b> offered by the college, and any other topic which the volunteers find it essential to pass onto the junior/fellow junior/future junior members of the college/university on a condition that it is <b><u>free from any personal/general opinions</u></b> and is <b><u>homogenous</u></b> (solely comprising of computerised text, not restricted to eBooks/PDFs but applicable to notes and any closely related utility in order to encourage uniformity).
+<i>Initiated</i> and <i>maintained</i> by some junior members of a college in the university, open to everyone, the site mainly hosts <b>prescribed books</b>, <b>course notes</b> for the various course(s) <b><u>(subject to availability of volunteers of the specific discipline)</u></b> offered by the university, and any other topic which the volunteers find it essential to pass onto the fellow/future junior members on a condition that it is <b><u>free from any personal/general opinions</u></b> and is <b><u>homogenous</u></b> (solely comprising of computerised text, not restricted to eBooks/PDFs but applicable to notes and any closely related utility in order to encourage uniformity).

-The volunteers are motivated by a common objective, which is to <b>serve</b>; to serve the junior/future junior members of the college/university.
-They (volunteers) do not mean to defame or to infringe any entity or it's rights.
+We, the volunteers are motivated by a common objective, which is to <b>serve</b>; to serve the fellow/future junior members of the university.
+We do not mean to defame or to infringe any entity or it's rights.
 The books are hosted only for academic purposes and to promote social inclusivity.

-We (volunteers) also encourage the junior members to refer to the site as a last resort and not abuse it for self-centered purposes/unfair means.
-As a prevention, the visibilty of the site will be lost temporarily for a week before, on the day, and the following two days of both internal and external examinations.
-This is subject to the examination schedule of each discipline, and the visibility will be restricted for even longer.
+We also encourage the junior members to utilise the site for referring to books and notes and not abuse it for self-centered purposes/unfair means.
+Preventive steps to restrict such malpractices will be taken without any notice.

-Again, <b>the organisation is NOT affiliated to the college/university and IS an independent project organisation.</b>
+Again, <b>the organisation is NOT affiliated to the university and IS an independent project organisation.</b>

 <hr>

+If you feel you can contribute to the site in any way (books, notes, web-designing, etc.).
+Please open a PR in the site repository on GitHub.
+Thank you for reading.
 (Work In Progress)